If your Pinterest pins stop getting reach, your first thought is probably: “Is my account dead?”

 Using Canva templates makes this easier because you can swap text and structure fast without redesigning from scratch.

-Here’s a hard truth most beginners ignore:
+Here’s the truth most beginners ignore:

 How to fix it